ivanleoncz/ivanleoncz/README.md

-## Greetings 👋
+### Greetings 👋

-### Personal projects are being moved to: https://gitlab.com/ivanleoncz
+#### Projects are being moved to: https://gitlab.com/ivanleoncz

 I work as Independent Contractor for companies abroad and sometimes here in Mexico as well, developing from Backend Services (Monolithic or Microservices) to Data Engineering projects (I love SQL).

-This is the stack that I've been working for the last few years: Python, Django, Flask, SQL, AWS, Docker, GNU/Linux, Shellscripting
+This is the stack that I've been working for the last few years: Python, Django, Flask, SQL, AWS, Docker, GNU/Linux, Shellscripting.
-I also worked with other stuff, from Software Development to Infrastructure Services: C, Node, Java for Android, Bootstrap, ZABBIX, HA Proxy, Nginx
+I also worked with other stuff, from Software Development to Infrastructure Services: C, Node, Java for Android, Bootstrap, ZABBIX, HA Proxy, Nginx.
 You might see me doing something with other languages like C++, Go, Java, JS.

 If you have: